Supported by wildlife enthusiasts

 Chilterns National Landscape

-One of 38 National Landscapes (previously known as AONBs), a grant from their Farming in Protected Landscapes towards practical equipment has made a considerable impact on our ability to manage the reserve.
+The public body established to conserve and enhance the Chilterns National Landscape.
+A grant from their Farming in Protected Landscapes towards practical equipment has made a considerable impact on our ability to manage the reserve.
+They are also supporting us through the Mend the Gap programme, with funding and advice for our ‘Improvements to Access’ project.

 Christ Church, Oxford